Dark clouds streamed across the ceiling of the Great Hall. Plates and cutlery clattered beneath the distant rumble of the thunder.

 ‘Tom Riddle created one,’ he said.

 ‘Whatever he made into a horcrux is anchoring him here,’ Salazar said.
-‘It would have to be destroyed before Riddle can be killed.’
+‘It will have to be destroyed before Voldemort can be killed.’

 ‘How can I find it?’